CPU Performance Issues

 - Any process that uses too much memory, like a rogue cron job

 - Too many simultaneous connections like Downloads, FTP, IMAP, or PHP

 How can you troubleshoot performance issues?

-Look for the files with recent dates and right-click on one of those files and choose "Code Edit".
+Look for the files with recent dates, right-click on one of those files, and choose "Code Edit."
 This will show the log details.
 Look for the logs where the Query_time is over 2 seconds.
 Queries that take over 2 seconds to execute usually need to be re-factored.

 What are some simple steps you can perform to try to fix your database issues?

-Performing these two simple steps will not harm your important data as these steps above are non-intrusive maintenance routines.
+Performing these two simple steps will not harm your important data, as these steps above are non-intrusive maintenance routines.
 As such, they may not fix the core issue as well.
 For instance, if you have severe data corruption, it can cause your queries to time out before they fully execute.
-Data corruption can be difficult to detect, and repair.
-Database corruption can occur if a database operation did not completely succeed.
-Partial data is a form of corruption which can break Referential Integrity, causing your web application to fail also.
+Data corruption can be difficult to detect and repair.
+Database corruption can occur if a database operation does not completely succeed.
+Partial data is a form of corruption that can break Referential Integrity, causing your web application to fail also.
 In short, the free Repair or Optimization routines that were just mentioned may not be sufficient to fix severe database corruption.